- State the postulates of the kinetic-molecular theory

 If the temperature of a gas increases, its KEavg increases, more molecules have higher speeds and fewer molecules have lower speeds, and the distribution shifts toward higher speeds overall, that is, to the right.
 If temperature decreases, KEavg decreases, more molecules have lower speeds and fewer molecules have higher speeds, and the distribution shifts toward lower speeds overall, that is, to the left.
 This behavior is illustrated for nitrogen gas in Figure 8.33.

 At a given temperature, all gases have the same KEavg for their molecules.
-Gases composed of lighter molecules have more high-speed particles and a higher urms, with a speed distribution that peaks at relatively higher velocities.
-Gases consisting of heavier molecules have more low-speed particles, a lower urms, and a speed distribution that peaks at relatively lower velocities.
+Gases composed of lighter molecules have more high-speed particles and a higher urms, with a speed distribution that peaks at relatively higher speeds.
+Gases consisting of heavier molecules have more low-speed particles, a lower urms, and a speed distribution that peaks at relatively lower speeds.
 This trend is demonstrated by the data for a series of noble gases shown in Figure 8.34.

 The Kinetic-Molecular Theory Explains the Behavior of Gases, Part II